 While we’re all used to getting a pizza delivered and our regular drip feed of ‘stuff’ from Amazon, coronavirus means delivery is now at the heart of our lives.

-Now that lockdown is easing, we're able to grab a coffee or nip into a shop - with social distancing rules in place.
-However, if you're still feeling cautious, the brilliant thing is that many businesses have diversified to deliveries.
+Although we're now able to grab a coffee or nip into a shop, if you're still feeling cautious or are isolating, the brilliant thing is that many businesses have diversified to deliveries.
 And that’s great in two ways.

 First, it’s helping a lot of businesses stay afloat during tricky times.
 Second, it can make staying in a lot more fun.
 Here’s what you can now order to your door…

-What do you want when you’re inside, two days into a fortnight of self-isolating?
+What do you want when you’re inside, two days into self-isolating?
 Entertainment, and what better than a book?
 For you, and the children.

 While it’s easy to download on your Kindle and click Amazon delivery, many independent bookshops are in a precarious position right now and have started to do deliveries to help their businesses.

 Check out your local shop and see if they’re offering the service.
 They’ll be grateful for it.
 As will your children when they get a new book to read, alongside your new Marian Keyes.

 If you get a milk delivery anyway, have a look what else they sell.
 It’s a very good time to have a guaranteed supply of the basics.
 A lot of them do cheese, eggs, bread and yoghurt at least, straight to your doorstep.